 How Much Does Workers’ Compensation Pay?

+The amount of money workers’ compensation pays depends on the specific case.
 If the injury or disease is considered compensable, a worker can get about two-thirds of their salary.
-This applies if recovery takes longer than seven days.
-There is no maximum payment period.
-Payments are made for the entire duration of the disability and are tax-free.
 The employee can receive workers’ compensation payments until they fully recover.
 This is based on a decision by a workers’ compensation judge.

 Does Workers’ Compensation Cover Long-Term Conditions and Illnesses?

-Workers’ comp eligibility is limited to occupational disease and injury, but certain restrictions exist.
+Workers’ compensation covers occupational long-term conditions and illnesses, although certain restrictions exist.
 The workers’ compensation program will protect you if you have an accident.
 It also covers injuries from long-term stress.
-You are covered for illnesses caused by job conditions.
-Any injury that happens at work is included, too.
+You are covered for illnesses caused by job conditions and for any injuries that happen at work.

 Does Workers’ Compensation Cover all Scranton Employees?